litestar-org/litestar/docs/usage/contrib/htmx.rst

             values={"val": "one"},
         )  # values to submit with response.

-Use :class:`PushUrl <starlite.contrib.htmx.response.PushUrl>` to carry a response and push a url to the browser, optionally updating the `history` stack.
+Use :class:`PushUrl <litestar.contrib.htmx.response.PushUrl>` to carry a response and push a url to the browser, optionally updating the `history` stack.

 - Note: If the value for ``push_url`` is set to ``False`` it will prevent updating browser history.